Crystal Palace National Sports Centre: Basketball

-The 2,000 capacity indoor Arena at the National Sports Centre was also home to former British Basketball League team's Crystal Palace and London Towers.
+The 2,000 capacity indoor Arena at the National Sports Centre was also home to former British Basketball League teams Crystal Palace and London Towers.
 Crystal Palace eventually merged into the London Towers organisation in 1998, whilst after great success domestically and in European competition the Towers ran into severe financial difficulties and folded its professional team in 2006.
 During its most successful period, Towers alternated between Crystal Palace and Wembley Arena as its home venues.

 For the 2012–2013 season, the London Lions played the home games at Crystal Palace National Sports Centre until they moved to the brand new Copper Box in 2013.

 From 2018, the Arena once more became a BBL venue when it was announced as the home of the new London City Royals franchise, the second London based franchise in the league.